jlinclabs/jlinx-docs/docs/building-with-ledgers/documents.md

 # Documents

-Documents are backed by [Micro Ledgers](/docs/micro-ledgers) so their effectively an opt-log for edits to whatever type of document you want to create.
+Documents are backed by [Micro Ledgers](/docs/micro-ledgers) so they're effectively an opt-log for edits to whichever type of document you want to create.

 A JLINX Document link is the same as a Micro Ledger link.
 Example: